Skip to main content

 Slack can act as a native approval client with interactive buttons and interactions, instead of falling back to the Web UI or terminal.

-• Approver authorization is still enforced: only users identified as approvers can approve or deny requests through Slack.
+• Approver authorization is still enforced: exec-only approvers cannot approve plugin requests unless they are also plugin approvers.

 This uses the same shared approval button surface as other channels.
 When interactivity is enabled in your Slack app settings, approval prompts render as Block Kit buttons directly in the conversation.
 When those buttons are present, they are the primary approval UX; OpenClaw should only include a manual /approve command when the tool result says chat approvals are unavailable or manual approval is the only path.
 Config path: